 January 1945

-What happened as a volunteer with the paratroopers is unclear.
 As the Army reshuffled men to meet the desperate demands of the European theater, Dad ends up in a major troop deployment sometime in January, crossing the Atlantic and drawing assignment to the Fourth Armored Division.
 "Gen. Patton's Finest."

 1945